pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 Given that apps and workloads will vary in quantity, and in the resources they require, it's wise to offer differing pools of nodes for Pods to use.

-Pools, also known as Node Groups, can vary by machine instance type for specific hardware profiles.
-Or in sizing and capacity of nodes in a scaling group.
-As well as other properties like the version of the [Kubelet][k8s-kubelet] to run.
+Pools, also known as Node Groups, can vary by instance type, sizing, capacity, scaling group, or other properties like the version of the [Kubelet][k8s-kubelet] to run.

 How you segment and configure your node groups will vary by preferences and requirements.
 Generally, there are at least a few classes of worker node